Building A Quality Horse Barn

 Each stall has a 34’ outdoor run with 14’ under roof.
 The stalls and runs are installed atop 4” grid material over 12” of drain rock and a perforated drain system to daylight.
 In addition, the runs have an 8” sand layer over the grid eliminating mud and standing water and making a soft, clean loafing area for the horses.
 They love laying on the sand in the sun.

 Stall fronts, divider frames, run panels and gates are all custom made panels.
 The dividers were filled with 2”x6” t&g pine and installed by our carpenters.
-We had our carpenters cover every exposed wood edge and piece of trim with aluminum angle metal to eliminate chew damage.
+We covered every exposed wood edge and piece of trim with aluminum angle metal to eliminate chew damage.
 Unlike many barns, we designed our stalls so the horses can see each other.
-Two-sided waterers are mounted straddling the exterior wall of each runs so one side is in the stall and the other side is in the run.
+Horses are herd creatures and like to have a view of their barn-buddies.
+Two-sided waterers are mounted straddling the exterior wall of each run so one side is in the stall and the other side is in the run.
 That way we can lock the horse in the run while cleaning or working in their stall and they will still have access to water.
 All of the stall runs have gates leading directly to the pasture areas.

 We can safely say without a doubt that our barn is better designed than Mr. Ed’s.
 Poor Mr. Ed had to share his space with Wilbur and his architecture office.